juke-inc/juke-www/README.md

-This is Juke's marketing site.
+This is Juke's marketing site, built with NextJS.